CASFRI/CASFRI/README.md

       1. CREATE the table_translation_framework extension and test it using the engineTest.sql, helperFunctionsTest.sql and helperFunctionsGISTest.sql scripts.
 Fix any non passing test (by fixing the function tested or the test itself).
       2. Load the CASFRI Helper Functions with the helperFunctionsCASFRI.sql script and test them using the helperFunctionsCASFRITest.sql.
 5. Run the translation by launching the workflow sql script (CASFRI/workflow/02_produceCASFRI/02_perInventory/02_AB03.sql) in pgAdmin (or a psql window).

+Translated data is generally added to the six output tables: cas_all, dst_all, eco_all, lyr_all, nfl_all, geo_all.
+The scripts in the [CASFRI/workflow/03_flatCASFRI/](https://github.com/edwardsmarc/CASFRI/tree/master/workflow/03_flatCASFRI) can be used to create two different denormalized tables, one where all layers for a given polygon are reported on the same row, and one where all layers for a given polygon are reported on different rows.

 The steps to add a new inventory to the CASFRI database are detailed in issue [#471](https://github.com/edwardsmarc/CASFRI/issues/471).